Yamaha Ray Street Rally price is just a shade under the disc brake versions of entry 125cc scooters in India.

 Ray Street Rally continues to be offered with the same 113 cc, 7.2 PS, 8.1 Nm air cooled motor and Yamaha doesn’t have intentions to do anything drastic in scooters at the moment.
 No changes to other mechanicals are mentioned by the company.

-Rally Sport is available in two colours – Rally Red and Racing Blue.
+Rally Sport is available in two colours – Rally Red and Racing Blue and both the colours are on display.

 Yamaha Ray Street Rally Price